canonical/mongodb-operator/documentation/tutorial.md

 ```

 ## Accessing MongoDB:
 *Disclaimer: this part of the tutorial accesses MongoDB via the `admin` user.
 It is not recommended that you directly interface with the admin user in a production environment.
-In a production environment [create a separate user](https://www.mongodb.com/docs/manual/tutorial/create-users/) and connect to MongoDB with that user instead.*
+In a production environment [create a separate user](https://www.mongodb.com/docs/manual/tutorial/create-users/) and connect to MongoDB with that user instead.
+Later in the section covering Relations we will cover how to access MongoDB without the admin user.
+*

 For this part of the Tutorial we will access MongoDB - via the MongoDB shell `mongosh`.
 You can read more about the MongoDB shell [here](https://www.mongodb.com/docs/mongodb-shell/).